 I was recently selected to work with a team of technology professionals on a Smarter Cities Challenge in the city of Abuja, Nigeria.
 Smarter Cities are cities that interconnect citizens, government, businesses, and data to efficiently run city operations and meet the service needs of the citizens.
-Similarly, the Internet of Things is the broader concept of interconnecting any device in any environment so that consumers of that data can benefit from services like situational awareness and data analytics.
-In a sense, Smarter Cities and The Internet of Things are using technology to bring people together in a more harmonious way.
+Similarly, the Internet of Things is the broader concept of interconnecting any device in any environment so that consumers of the device data can benefit from services like situational awareness and data analytics.
+In a way, Smarter Cities and The Internet of Things use technology to bring people together in a more harmonious way.